 Before defrosting or doing anything with water around electrical appliances, we highly suggest turning off your refrigerator and unplugging it from the electrical outlet.
 You will need to lay out several towels to collect the water when the ice melts.

-Oh, and consider to de-icing before getting your next round of groceries.
+Oh, and consider to defrosting your RV refrigerator before getting your next round of groceries.

 Clean your refrigerator regularly